 Applications will be made available in a format accessible to persons with disabilities and persons with Limited English Proficiency upon request.

 Application submittal instructions and due dates are included in the Request for Proposals (RFP) and Notice of Funding Availability (NOFA).
-New CDBG/HOME applicants must contact Block Grant Program staff to make an appointment to discuss their project in order to be eligible for submission of an application.
 Applications must be submitted online and require access to the internet.